voedger/reqmd/design-systests.md

 This approach provides:

-- Clear separation between test data and test logic
+- Clear separation between test data, reference outputs, and test logic
 - Realistic test scenarios using real input files
-- Good maintainability with the ability to easily modify fixtures
+- Good maintainability with the ability to easily update reference files
 - Comprehensive coverage of the reqmd tool's functionality
+- Clear organization with three distinct directory types for each test case